 There’s not actually a charge to go ON Bled Island…some people even swim to it so don’t even have to pay for the price of a row boat!
 However there is a 6 Euro fee for an adult to enter the church and go up the lookout bell tower.
 There’s also a small snack shop (ice cream!) and a gift shop on the island.

-If you do want to just swim in the lake (I did a couple of times!), the best place to do it would be on the far side of the lake nearly ‘Camping Bled’ camp ground as there is a small beach area here!
+If you do want to just swim in the lake (I did a couple of times!), the best place to do it would be on the far side of the lake nearly ‘Camping Bled’ camp ground as there is a small beach area (Velika Zeka) here!
 The lake is surprisingly warm but does get deep quickly!
+The public lido (near Bled Castle) has waterslides and diving boards into the lake and swimming areas with depth markers.
+The lido has an all day entrance fee of 8 euros for an adult and 6 euro for a child (cheaper after 3pm).

 Day Trips From Lake Bled